joelberkeley/spidr/tutorials/BayesianOptimization.md

     +--------------+
 </pre>

-The final point is then gathered from `map optimizer (oa <*> fa)`, and this concludes our discussion of the core design.
+The final point is then gathered from `map optimizer (objAcq <*> failAcq)`, and this concludes our discussion of the core design.
 Next, we'll implement this in full, and introduce some convenience syntax on the way.

 ## Separating representation from computation with `Empiric`